 1 tbsp peanut butter or other nut/seed butter, eg cashew, almond or tahini

 4 tbsp shop-brought Yellow Curry Paste (check it is vegan as some brands contain fish sauce.
-Thai Taste is a good brand and widely available, as is Yeo's)
+Thai Taste, Tesco and Yeo's each do a vegan version)

 8 kaffir lime leaves